What we do…

 Most recently, Janet was Director, Client Relationship Program at Orrick, Herrington & Sutcliffe, which she joined as they expanded and re-worked their CR pilot initiative into a firm-wide priority to strengthen and deepen client relationships.
 This multi-dimensional program included client outreach, insight mining, internal training, resource development and communications.

-Bruce and Janet are also the co-founders of JD Match, the first online platform designed to address the flawed law student/law firm recruiting market.
+Bruce and Janet are also the co-founders of JD Match, the first online platform for legal recruiting in the 21st Century.

 Richard Rapp, Senior Advisor